In This Article

-Nothing screams cozy winter style like faux sherpa.
+Nothing screams cozy winter style like a faux sherpa.
 “This fabric is a huge trend right now which means it’s easy to find a custom pillow, chair, sofa, or even a sectional in this incredibly soft and cozy fabric,” Chicago-based designer Caitie Smithe from Walter E. Smithe explains.

 Toss on Throw Pillows

-Nothing reads quite as cozy as an abundance of throw pillows, points out Christiane Lemieux, co-founder and CEO of The Inside.
+Nothing reads quite as cozy as an abundance of throw pillows, points out Christiane Lemieux, co-founder, and CEO of The Inside.
 “Don’t be afraid to mix patterns and play with print—the beauty is that they can be easily and affordably swapped in and out with the changing of the seasons,” she explains.
 “Whether you’re lying by the fireplace or snuggled on the couch, there’s nothing quite like being surrounded by pieces that make you feel good both inside and out.”

 Add Extra Fine Bed Linens

 Nothing screams cozy like a great set of sheets and comfy pillows.
 “If there is one thing to splurge on, it’s where you sleep every night!” says Smithe.
-In addition to the mattress, Smithe suggests high thread count bed linens, and extra comfy pillows.
+In addition to the mattress, Smithe suggests high thread count bed linens and extra comfy pillows.
 “It will not only improve the way you sleep, but it will improve your days as well!”

 Don’t Forget a Throw

 One of the easiest ways to cozy up your home for the season is through layering textiles.
 “I love to add a throw to the foot of my bed and treat myself to a new one almost every year,” David M. Bazner, interior designer.
 He explains that he looks for them in much the same way he does a cozy cardigan.
-“I know I’ll wear it most every day from December through the new year—something fashionable, but practical.”
+“I know I’ll wear it almost every day from December through the new year—something fashionable, but practical.”
 Lemieux also suggests investing in cozy throw blankets—and opting for luxe textures.
 “Layer on a cashmere throw blanket for a guarantee that you won’t be venturing outside anytime soon,” she says.